-How to Replace a Clutch Pilot Bearing
+How to Replace an Automotive Clutch Pilot Bearing

 how to replace a clutch bearing bearing

 A clutch pilot bearing is used to support the input shaft of the transmission.
 Replacing a pilot bearing should be included when replacing a clutch assembly which will help the clutch disengage.
+Before you begin the transmission will need to be removed along with the removal of the clutch assembly.

-1. Obtain a Pilot Bearing Removal Tool: To remove the pilot bearing you must have a removal tool which you can buy from Amazon starting at $34.00 or you can rent one at your local auto parts store.
-It would be difficult to do the job without it.
+1. Obtain a Pilot Bearing Removal Tool: To remove the pilot bearing you must have a removal tool which you can buy from Amazon starting at $34.00 or you can rent one at your local auto parts store, it would be difficult to do the job without it.

 pilot bearing removal tool